 Last week we talked about celebrating financial victories.
 Unfortunately, the flip side of the coin is financial missteps.
-A bad decision or a lack of knowledge can snowball into a big financial disaster.
+Our debt counselors know that a bad decision or a lack of knowledge can snowball into a big financial disaster.
 Let’s take at a look at how to evaluate financial mistakes and move forward in the right direction.

 Making a Plan After Big Financial Mistakes

 Most people can look back in their life and spot the times when they made some mistakes regarding their finances.
 It can range from failing to budget, not saving enough or relying too heavily on credit cards.
 Don’t feel too bad about this- it happens to everyone.
 However, the real test comes next: how can I recover and avoid this in the future?
 Not only is there a need to resolve the immediate aftermath, there is also an equally important need to correct whatever led you to that mistake.
 So if you have lots of credit card debt, you’ll need to stop using them and create a debt management program.

 If you find yourself in debt or not where you want to be, take some time to look at your habits.

 - Do you have a budget that you follow?